Idle No More: Support

-Former Liberal Prime Minister Paul Martin, who had supported the Kelowna Accords, said that Teresa Spence's efforts made her "an inspiration to all Canadians".
+Former Liberal Prime Minister Paul Martin, who had supported the Kelowna Accords, said that Theresa Spence's efforts made her "an inspiration to all Canadians".
 Former Progressive Conservative Prime Minister Joe Clark also met Spence and made a speech afterward saying that Canada and First Nations were on a dangerous path.

 In solidarity with the movement, Council of Canadians National Chairperson Maude Barlow, author Naomi Klein, and singer Sarah Slean have returned their Queen Elizabeth II Diamond Jubilee Medals.

 Criticism

 Criticism of the Idle No More movement has appeared in Canada's mainstream media, which has covered related high-profile protests such as road blockades and Spence's fast.

 The parliamentary secretary to the Minister of Aboriginal Affairs stated to media that "With respect to Bill C-45, the changes to property leasing provisions, these changes respond directly to the request of a number of First Nations Chiefs to provide them with more flexibility".

 Conservative Senator Patrick Brazeau, who is Aboriginal and a former chief, has told media that the demonstrations lacked focus in protesting "a whole gamut of issues".
 He also said that democratic processes were available for participating in decision-making affecting First Nations.
-He criticized Teresa Spence's tactics, saying she should have used the "proper parliamentary process."
+He criticized Theresa Spence's tactics, saying she should have used the "proper parliamentary process."